Veterinary Anesthesia Demystified

 “I was told my dog’s breed is especially sensitive to anesthesia”

 I’m not quite sure where this all started, but I have had people tell me this about every possible breed.
-There are very few breeds that have actual documented sensitivities.
-Sight hounds (Greyhound, Saluki, Whippet, Afghan hound) are more sensitive to barbiturate anesthetics that were commonly used to put pets under anesthesia.
-Current anesthetics, such as propofol are a much safer, and have for the most part replaced the barbiturates previously used for anesthetic induction.
+There are very few breeds that have actually documented sensitivities.
+Sighthounds (Greyhound, Saluki, Whippet, Afghan hound) are more sensitive to barbiturate anesthetics that were commonly used to put pets under anesthesia.
+Current anesthetics, such as propofol are a much safer and have for the most part replaced the barbiturates previously used for anesthetic induction.

 Some breeds are prone to being thin, some are prone to being heavy, that can affect the amount of anesthetic they need and how quickly they can metabolize the anesthetic agents.
 Some breeds are more prone to heart disease and require careful screening prior to anesthesia.
 But honestly, I feel like every anesthetic patient requires specific evaluation to decide the best anesthetic protocol for THAT particular pet.

 “What happens to my pet?”

 I know it seems like a big secretive process sometimes, we take your pet into the back and you come back later and pick up your pet.
 What happened?
 I have made a photo album on the Wilderness Animal Hospital’s Facebook page that shows the process of a dental cleaning.
 I’ll have a cat anesthesia photo album up soon.
 A picture is worth a thousand words, right?

 “How will my pet act after anesthesia, is there any special care once I get my pet home?”